pinksynth/sammy-lang/Specification.md

 ### Functions

-By default, functions may only be invoked with the arity defined.
+By default, functions may only be invoked with the arity (signature) defined.
 Multiple definitions may have separate arities.
-Returns are required.
+Returns are implicit.
 There is no `return` keyword.

 ```
 function my_func(arg1 arg2) {